ixofoundation/docs/Introduction.md

 ## Key Features

-The IXO Spatial Web is built to address critical challenges in verifiable data management, trust, and decentralisation:
+The IXO Spatial Web Platform is built to address critical challenges in verifiable data management, trust, and decentralisation:

 - **Self-Sovereign Identity**: Empower individuals and organisations to own and manage their identities.
 - **Impact Verification**: Report and verify claims about real-world social and environmental outcomes.